cloudflare/cloudflare-docs/products/pages/src/content/platform/serving-pages.md

 If an HTML file is found with a matching path to the current route requested, Pages will serve it.
 Pages will also redirect HTML pages to their extension-less counterparts: for instance, `/about/index.html` will be redirect to `/about`, and `/contact.html` will be redirected to `/contact`.

+## Not Found behavior

+You can define a custom page to be displayed when Pages can't find a requested file by creating a `404.html` file.
+Pages will attempt to find the *closest* 404 page, that is, if one isn't found in the *same* directory as the route you're currently requesting, it will continue to look up the directory tree for a matching `404.html` file, ending in `/404.html`.
+This means that you can define custom 404 paths for situations like `/blog/404.html` *and* /`404.html`, and Pages will automatically render the correct one depending on the situation.

 ## Single-page app (SPA) rendering

 By default, Pages assumes that you're deploying a single-page application.
 This includes frameworks like React, Vue, and Angular.
 Pages' default single-page application behavior matches all incoming paths to the root (`/`), allowing you to capture URLs like `/about` or `/help` and respond to them from within your SPA.

-If you aren't deploying a SPA, you can provide a custom Not Found page (see the next section) to indicate to Pages that your application builds out static content at a number of HTML pages.
+If you aren't deploying a SPA, you can provide a custom Not Found page (see the previous section) to indicate to Pages that your application builds out static content at a number of HTML pages.
 This will tell Pages to serve assets based on corresponding HTML files, such as `/about` → `/about.html` and `/support` → `/support.html`.

-## Not Found behavior

-You can define a custom page to be displayed when Pages can't find a requested file by creating a `404.html` file.
-Pages will attempt to find the *closest* 404 page, that is, if one isn't found in the *same* directory as the route you're currently requesting, it will continue to look up the directory tree for a matching `404.html` file, ending in `/404.html`.
-This means that you can define custom 404 paths for situations like `/blog/404.html` *and* /`404.html`, and Pages will automatically render the correct one depending on the situation.

 ## Caching and performance